This post might have affiliate links, please check out my full disclosure policy.

 - White Sugar– White sugar adds sweetness to the cookies.

 - Molasses– this is what gives a classic gingersnap cookie it’s flavor.
 Make sure it says unsulfered on it.
 I like the brand Grandmas.
 This type of molasses is dark but it is not black strap.
+You cannot substitute the molasses in this recipe.

 - Eggs– Eggs create structure for the cookies.